daisylb/bridgekeeper/docs/guides/permissions.rst

 .. note::

-    The behaviours in this section are effectively implemented by checking whether a permission is always allowed (in the case of :meth:`~bridgekeeper.predicates.Predicate.check`) or always denied (in the case of :meth:`~bridgekeeper.predicates.is_possible_for`) due to the presence of ambient predicates.
+    The behaviours in this section are effectively implemented by checking whether a permission is always allowed (in the case of :meth:`~bridgekeeper.rules.Rule.check`) or always denied (in the case of :meth:`~bridgekeeper.rules.is_possible_for`) due to the presence of ambient rules.

     In normal use, these methods should always behave how you'd expect.
-However, if you create a combination of predicates that just happens to be tautological for a particular user, Bridgekeeper isn't clever enough to detect that.
+However, if you create a combination of rules that just happens to be tautological for a particular user, Bridgekeeper isn't clever enough to detect that.

     This also means that the checks described in this section usually won't need to hit the database.